Spread the love

 The Hobbiton Movie Set is a recreation of the fictional village of Hobbiton from the popular Lord of the Rings movies.
 Located in the Waikato region of the North Island, the set was built in 1999 as a location for the filming of the Lord of the Rings movies.
 But what is the history of the Hobbiton Movie Set?

-See also Explore the Beaches of New York City
+See also Highlighting the Art History of New York's Museums

 The Hobbiton Movie Set was originally built on a sheep and beef farm owned by the Alexander family.
 The set was built using a combination of permanent and temporary structures, and was designed to look as close to the fictional village of Hobbiton as possible.
 After the filming of the Lord of the Rings movies, the set was left intact, and is now open to visitors from all over the world.